reswitched/reswitched.github.io/_posts/2018-05-09-ReswitchedWeekly16.md

 ## What Happened: The Libtransistor Toolchain

-@misson20000 has been hard at work on Twili, a new, cleaner homebrew loader.
+@misson20000 has been hard at work on Twili, a new, cleaner, homebrew loader.
 (Small interject: a homebrew loader and homebrew menu are totally different things).
 It features: